-If you win your case, the doctor or hospital that harmed you only has to pay for the increased expenses you experienced as a result of their medical negligence.
+If you win your case, the doctor or hospital that harmed you will be liable for the increased expenses you experienced because of their medical negligence.
 They do not have to pay your bills for the underlying medical condition for which you sought treatment.
-You can only recover damages for the additional bills you had because of the healthcare error.

 For example, perhaps you went into the hospital for gallbladder surgery.
 The nurse accidentally gave you another patient’s prescription, and you had an allergic reaction to the drug.
 Your compensable damages would be for the allergic reaction, not for the gallbladder surgery.